booch/resume/resume.md

 **Cloud Engineer** at Express Scripts (2012 - 2013)

-   * Built an internal cloud infrastructure.
-      * Automated deployment of Java applications to cloud servers.
+   * Built an internal cloud infrastructure, automating deployment of Java applications.
    * Developed web interface to view information about web applications deployed to the cloud.
    * Coordinated with other development groups to advance the company